Humans have an attention span of just eight seconds.

 Doodly doesn’t offer a free trial (like some of its competitors), but they offer a 30-day money-back guarantee.

-What it means is that you can basically take Doodly for a 30-days test-drive and experience what it’s like to use.
+What it means is that you can basically take Doodly for a 30-days test drive and experience what it’s like to use.

 After your test, you can decide if you want to keep it.
 If not, submit a refund request and Doodly will issue a refund with no questions asked.

-This is great and speaks how confident Doodly is about their product.
+This is great and speaks about how confident Doodly is about their product.
 They know you’ll most likely love the features and are ready to bet on it.

 As a consumer, you’ll also have a piece of mind knowing that you can get your money back if things don’t go as you planned.

-A piece of advice: If you are unsure if Doodly’s right for you, always subscribe for a monthly plan first.
+A piece of advice: If you are unsure if Doodly’s right for you, always subscribe to a monthly plan first.
 This way, you won’t have to pay a large annual sum upfront.
 If you want to continue, upgrade to an annual plan to get a 49% extra discount.